 They even put it on the bottle, in German and English: “Avoid your fountain pen dries out!”

 I applaud R&K for being forthright.
 I wish more ink makers let everyone know this information right up front.
 Waterproof inks are higher maintenance and can clog pens and be harder to clean.
-Every nano-pigment ink I’ve ever used has been like that.
-And frankly, every waterproof ink I’ve used has been, too.

 I tested the ease of cleaning Lotte over both a shorter time and a longer time.